 International Student Advisors

-Global Education and Service Learning Advisor Carolyn Cooper assists international students in their transition to Hartwick from pre-arrival and immigration information through their academic and social adjustment to college life.
-Contact her at email@example.com or 607-431-4422.
+The Office of Global Education assists international students in their transition to Hartwick from pre-arrival and immigration information through their academic and social adjustment to college life.
+Contact the Office of Global Education at email@example.com or 607-431-4422.

 After your arrival, schedule a meeting with your academic advisor in order to establish a relationship and discuss your academic future.